-- 1. Identify the learning outcome(s) not met. - a.
+- a.
 Write a brief statement showing how the outcome was not met. - b.
 Write a brief proposal/recommendation outlining the type of remedial work/continuing education likely to help the student meet the learning outcome. - 2.
 All Pass with Notation Grades and comments are appended to the student's transcript.